bajwan/263/cpp/PITCHME.md

 **Overview**
 ***

-Imagine we are need to print something to the screen, so we include the ```iostream``` library.
-Perhaps we also include some other library code that gives us additional functionality, but this library also needs to print to the screen.
+Imagine we need to print something to the screen, so we include the ```iostream``` library.
+Perhaps we also include some other library code that gives us additional functionality, but this library also needs to print to the screen and also includes ```iostream```.
 Include guards ensure that only one copy of ```iostream``` ends up in the final project.
 ---
 **Overview**
 ***